dwirth9/dwirth9.github.io/index.md

 ================================
 * Can high school students attend?

-Yes!
+	+ Yes!
 We'd love to have younger students involved with the event.
-Minor attendees under the age of 18 need to be accompanied by an adult and are not allowed to stay over night on site.
+Attendees under the age of 18 need to be accompanied by an adult guardian and are not allowed to stay over night (between 11PM and 6AM) on site.

 * Did the event dates change?
 I'm seeing dates for July on a flyer but October on the website.

-Yes, we pushed the event back to 25 - 26 October 2014 to allow more students to attend and to not interfere with family / Summer vacations.
+	+ Yes, we pushed the event back to 25 - 26 October 2014 to allow more students to attend and to not interfere with family / Summer vacations.

+* If I do the overnight session, will there be sleeping arrangements provided?

+	+ Yes, we will provide male and female sleeping quarters; participants will need to bring sleeping bags.

+* How big is the competition expected to be?

+	+ We expect to have between 50 and 75 participants.

+* What programming languages will be used?
+(MATLAB, C/C++, Python, etc.)

+	+ Programming languages are at the discretion of the participants.
+Our only requirement is that they are free and open source languages available to all participants.

+* What is the differentiation between Developer, Designer, and Data Scientist?

+	+ **Developer:** Someone who generally focuses on product functionality and infrastructure (hosting and deployment).
+Has a background in computer science and engineering.
+	+ **Designer:** Someone who generally focuses on the look and feel as well as usability and experience of using the product.
+Has a background in art, graphic design and human factors.
+	+ **Data Scientist:** Someone who generally focuses on the data in particular: storage, cleaning/processing, mining/association and visualization.
+Has a background in statistics, mathematics and computer science.